 Watching debates is an important way to learn more about the candidates and the issues before the election, so you can cast an informed vote.
 At the same time, you need to view debates with a careful eye to get the most information.
-Learn what to look for before, during and after a debate.

 Know Who is Running and Research Their Views

 Many candidates running for office will have a website that states their views and positions on various subjects.
 In addition, voting guides may provide information about the views of a candidate or answers to certain questions.
 Various sources, such as issue-specific organizations and newspapers, produce these guides.